How to Buy a House home

 Tax Savings

 U.S. homebuyers get a piddling deduction on their federal taxes for the mortgage interest, PMI, and property taxes they paid, if they itemize, and only if their itemized deductions are above a certain amount.
 This is really a handout to the rich in disguise, since the rich buy bigger homes and pay more mortgage interest.
-If no one got a mortgage interest deduction, overall tax rates could easily be lower.
+If no one got a mortgage interest deduction, overall tax rates could easily be lower for everyone.
 And of course, people who must rent because they can't afford to buy don't get this handout.

 Cash out